feathers-studio/comptime.ts/README.md

 ## Limitations

 -   Only JSON-serialisable values can be returned from comptime expressions
--   The evaluation context is isolated, so certain runtime features might not be available
+-   The evaluation block is isolated, so certain runtime features might not be available
 -   Complex expressions might increase build time significantly
 -   Type information is not available during evaluation